MRizaF/MRizaF.github.io/README.md

 ```

 Ok, what happen in the new code is :
-* if vec alphabet = [··A··, ·B·B·, C···C].
+* If vec alphabet = [··A··, ·B·B·, C···C].
-* then, we clone it to vec alp and pop the last value, vec alp = [··A··, ·B·B·].
+* Then, we clone it to vec alp and pop the last value, vec alp = [··A··, ·B·B·].
-* after that, we will push the last value of vec alp to vec alphabet, until vec alp is empty.
+* After that, we will push the last value of vec alp to vec alphabet, until vec alp is empty.
-* last, we will return vec alphabet who contains the diamond value = [··A··, ·B·B·, C···C, ·B·B·, ··A··].
+* Last, we will return vec alphabet who contains the diamond value = [··A··, ·B·B·, C···C, ·B·B·, ··A··].

 Now, the problem is solved and the code will surely pass without error. 😀